Xennials: Characteristics and traits

-Many people who were born during the cusp years of Generation X and the Millennials do not fit the mold of those generations but rather share the characteristics of both.
+Many people who were born during the cusp years of Generation X and the Millennials do not fit the mold of those generations but rather share characteristics of both.

-The Generation X and Millennial demographic cohorts have been studied concerning generational differences in the workplace.
-Researchers out of Eindhoven University of Technology found that not every person that belongs to a major generation will share all the same characteristics that are representative for that generation.
-People that are born on the cusp of a birth cohort may have overlapping characteristics that are related to both.
-This concept is called "generational fuzziness", and can lead to the formation of a "microgeneration".
-Researcher Melissa Kempf Taylor of the University of Louisville has written that the current microgeneration in the workforce is the Xennial generation, who have their own collective personality.
+The Generation X and Millennial demographic cohorts have been identified in studies of generational differences in the workplace.
+Researchers at Eindhoven University of Technology found that not every person who belongs to a major generation has the characteristics representative of that generation.
+People born on the cusp of two cohorts may have overlapping characteristics related to both.
+This is called "generational fuzziness" and can lead to identification of a "microgeneration".
+Researcher Melissa Kempf Taylor of the University of Louisville has written that the Xennial generation has its own collective personality.
 "In generational theory, a cusp is the group of individuals who fall into the overlap between two generations. [...]
-This overlap creates a cusp generation" which bridges the divide between "major generations".
-Xennials possess an invaluable set of skills that brings great value to any workplace setting.
-Their ability to rapidly adapt between new technologies and traditional systems makes them a beneficial asset for any business looking for employees.
+This overlap creates a cusp generation" that bridges the divide between "major generations".

-In 2004, Cynthia Cheng wrote a piece for the Toronto Star entitled "My So-Called Generation", where she referred to the cohort as "Bridges".
+In 2004, Cynthia Cheng wrote a piece for the Toronto Star titled "My So-Called Generation" that calls the cohort "Bridges".

-British journalist Esther Walker, interviewed for a podcast by Radio New Zealand, said that Xennials "do occupy a very precarious and unusual space between these hardcore Gen Xers who went to raves and smoked and did a lot of drugs and these Millenials who were parented by early gen-Xers and had things smoothed out for them."
+British journalist Esther Walker has said that Xennials "occupy a very precarious and unusual space between these hardcore Gen Xers who went to raves and smoked and did a lot of drugs and these Millenials who were parented by early gen-Xers and had things smoothed out for them."

-Cassie McClure, writing for Las Cruces Sun-News, described those in the Oregon Trail Generation as "remembering a time before the digital age, but barely".
-Anna Garvey has described these individuals as having "both a healthy portion of Gen X grunge cynicism, and a dash of the unbridled optimism of Millennials", and discusses their relationship with both analog and digital technology.
-Sarah Stankorb, writing for Vogue, stated that the Xennial group "was never cynical enough to be truly grunge, but not nearly as cheerfully helicopter-parented as millennial participation-trophy kids."
-Lisa Fogarty, writing for Sheknows, has described individuals born in the late 1970s and early 1980s as sharing traits with both Generation X and Millennials.
+Writing for Las Cruces Sun-News, Cassie McClure said the Oregon Trail Generation remembers "a time before the digital age, but barely".
+Anna Garvey has written that these people have "both a healthy portion of Gen X grunge cynicism, and a dash of the unbridled optimism of Millennials", and discussed their relationship with both analog and digital technology.
+For Vogue, Sarah Stankorb wrote that Xennials were "never cynical enough to be truly grunge, but not nearly as cheerfully helicopter-parented as millennial participation-trophy kids."
+For Sheknows, Lisa Fogarty wrote that people born in the late 1970s and early 1980s share traits with both Generation X and Millennials.

-Dustin Monke of The Dickinson Press described those born in the early 1980s as having early adulthoods being impacted by the events of the September 11 attacks and the Iraq War.
+Dustin Monke of The Dickinson Press described those born in the early 1980s as having early adulthoods affected by the September 11 attacks and the Iraq War.